Having a flavorful and delicious coffee drink that you’ve prepared in the comfort of your home is a great way to treat yourself.

 - Pumpkin Pie Spice: 1 teaspoon.

 This is the most essential Pumpkin Spice Latte ingredient.

 I make it myself at home, by mixing 1 part allspice, 1 part ground nutmeg, 1 part cloves, and 1 part ground ginger with 2 parts cinnamon powder.

-- Pumpkin Puree – 2 tablespoons (around 1 oz or 30 milligrams).
+- Pumpkin Puree – 2 tablespoons (around 1 ounce or 30 milligrams).

-If you don’t have homemade pumpkin puree, feel free to make your DIY vegan latte by using a canned one.
+If you don’t have homemade pumpkin puree, feel free to make your DIY vegan latte by using a canned one (Amazon link).